Diane Nash: Alabama Project and the Selma Voting Rights Movement

 Shocked by the 1963 church bombing in Birmingham that killed four young girls, Nash and James Bevel committed to raising a nonviolent army in Alabama.
 Their goal was the vote for every black adult in Alabama, a radical proposition at the time.
 Alabama and other southern states had effectively excluded blacks from the political system since disenfranchising them at the turn of the century.
-After funerals for the girls in Birmingham, Nash confronted SCLC leadership with their proposal.
+After the funerals for the girls in Birmingham, Nash confronted SCLC leadership with their proposal.
 She was rebuffed, but continued to advocate this "revolutionary" nonviolent blueprint.

-Together with SCLC, Nash and Bevel eventually implemented the Selma to Montgomery marches, a series of protests for voting rights in Alabama in early 1965.
-They were initiated and organized by James Bevel, who was running SCLC's Selma Voting Rights Movement.
+Together with the SCLC, Nash and Bevel, who was in charge of SCLC's Selma Voting Rights Movement, organized the Selma to Montgomery marches, a series of protests for voting rights in Alabama that took place in early 1965.
 Marchers crossed the Pettus Bridge on their way to the state capital of Montgomery, but after they left the city limits, they were attacked by county police and Alabama state troopers armed with clubs and tear gas, determined to break up the peaceful march.
 John Lewis, who had knelt to pray, had his skull fractured.
 The images were broadcast over national television, shocking the nation.

-Soon after this, President Lyndon Johnson publicly announced that it was "wrong--deadly wrong--to deny any of your fellow Americans the right to vote in this country."
+Soon after this incident, President Lyndon Johnson publicly announced that it was "wrong--deadly wrong--to deny any of your fellow Americans the right to vote in this country."
 The initiative culminated in passage by Congress of the 1965 Voting Rights Act, which authorized the federal government to oversee and enforce the constitutional right to vote, with mechanisms to assess state compliance and require changes to enable registration and voting.
 In 1965, SCLC gave its highest award, the Rosa Parks Award, to Nash and James Bevel for their leadership in initiating and organizing the Alabama Project and the Selma Voting Rights Movement.

 Later recognition

 During the civil rights era and shortly after, many of the male leaders received most of the recognition for its successes.
 As the civil rights era has been studied by historians, Nash's contributions have been more fully recognized.
 In 1995, historian David Halberstam described Nash as "…bright, focused, utterly fearless, with an unerring instinct for the correct tactical move at each increment of the crisis; as a leader, her instincts had been flawless, and she was the kind of person who pushed those around her to be at their best, or be gone from the movement."